jneo8/clickhouse-setup/README.md

 **Make sure your macros settings is equal to remote server settings in metrika.xml**

-We setup 3 shards, each shard has two replica server.

 So now you can start the server.

 ```